kaelzhang/node-hashed-fs/README.md

   - crypto: `function()` method to crypto a file into a `hash`
   - decorate: `function()` method to decorate the destination filename by flavoring with file `hash`.
 It can be synchronous methods or asynchronous ones by using the common [`this.async()`](https://www.npmjs.com/package/wrap-as-async) style.

+In comparison with the corresponding vanilla `fs` method, each hashed-fs method has an additional parameter `hash` of the callback function, which is the encrypted hash of the file content.

 ### options.crypto `function(data)`

 This method is an iterator handler.
 The chunks of the file content, i.e, `data`, will be passed into `options.crypto` one by one. `data` has the structure below: